illia-danko/distro-init/README.md

-Automating scripts to setup a operating system
+Automating scripts to setup an operating system

 # Sway